tauster/ARDrone-Controller/README.md

 # ARDrone-Controller
-ROS nodes to control the Parrot AR.Drone
+ROS nodes to control the Parrot AR.Drone. <br />
 Used for autonomous drone racing project.

 Phase 1: Drone scans and captures images of racing field. <br />